Hines94/BabylonBurst/README.md

 Start Development:
 On vscode:
 run debug mode to debug server (F5)
-No vscode:
+No vscode or no debug:
-run TODO: StartDevelopment.sh
+run bash StartDev.sh

 Check Backend Performance:
 Open Prometheus to see graphed data (localhost:3000)